The Carbon Health Check API can be used to check the health of a Carbon server. The sections below guide you through using this API.

 api#health-check#v1.0.warfound in the

 org.wso2.carbon.healthcheck.server_1.0.0directory to your

 This feature is disabled by default.
 To enable the API, set the

 If the feature has not been enabled successfully, a request to the API will only return a 200 OK response.

 - A health checker can be enabled or disabled using the

-- The execution order in which the health checkers are executes can be configured using the
+- The execution order in which the health checkers are executed can be configured using the

-The properties configured under each health checker will be available for each heath checker at runtime.
+The properties configured under each health checker will be available for each health checker at runtime.

 Invoking the API

 This is an open API which should ideally be blocked at the load balancer level.
 To invoke it, start the WSO2 product and send a GET request to the health check API.
 A sample cURL command is shown below.